Thorne Forrester: Storylines

 Thorne performs Grease on Broadway for four months.
 Upon his return, Thorne befriends Claudia Cortez, who has come to the U.S. illegally for political asylum.
 Thorne gives Claudia a job at Forrester, and she falls for him.
 When Macy catches Claudia giving Thorne a massage, Macy reports Claudia to immigration, driving a wedge between Macy and Thorne.
-After Macy divorces Thorne, Claudia and Thorne almost make love, but Claudia shields away when she realizes that Thorne has strong feelings for Ridge's wife, Taylor Hayes.
+After Macy divorces Thorne, Claudia and Thorne almost have sex, but Claudia shields away when she realizes that Thorne has strong feelings for Ridge's wife, Taylor Hayes.
 Thorne saves Taylor from a fire and stands by her as she recovers from her burns.
 While Ridge is in jail, Thorne convinces Taylor to lie that Ridge's baby is Thorne's and even proposes to Taylor in Hawaii.
 Taylor wants to tell Ridge the truth, so Thorne works with Brooke to prevent it, even sedating Taylor with a drugged protein shake when Ridge comes to visit.
 Thorne agrees to help Taylor stop Ridge and Brooke's wedding, but Taylor goes into labor in Thorne's car, forcing Thorne to deliver baby Thomas Forrester himself.
 Ridge finds out the truth and reunites with Taylor.

 Thorne moves in next door to the newly married Macy and Grant.
 Macy is jealous when her best friend, Darla Einstein (Schae Harrison), flirts with Thorne.
 Grant is diagnosed with untreatable testicular cancer and wants Thorne to fulfill Macy's desire to have a family.
 Thorne shocks Macy by kissing her as Grant is dying in his hospital bed.
 After Grant dies, Macy only accepts Thorne's friendship.
 Thorne, who has quit Forrester Creations over Stephanie's preferential treatment of Ridge, steps in and saves Spectra Fashions from bankruptcy.
 When Macy hedges about accepting Thorne's proposal because of their families' feud, Thorne connects with Brooke.
 Thorne arrives at the Big Bear cabin to find Stephanie terrorizing Brooke and saves Brooke from being stabbed by Stephanie.
 Later, Stephanie has a stroke and doesn't remember finding Thorne with Brooke together, so Thorne and Brooke keep their continuing relationship secret to prevent Stephanie from having another episode.
 Thorne is conflicted and even dreams that his relationship with Brooke had killed Stephanie.